Contents

 What’s the process for accessing the Google Postmaster Tool?

-With your Gmail account, log in to Postmaster Tool by creating a new Gmail account, which can be easily shared among multiple users (that are in your team, whether marketing or sales professionals)
+With your Gmail account, log in to Postmaster Tool by creating a new Gmail account, which can be easily shared among multiple users (who are in your team, whether marketing or sales professionals)

 After getting started, add your domain and select Next, and it’s time to verify the ownership of your domain.
 Now, you can access the DNS record and add the TXT record provided by Google.